 A line of credit falls between a credit card and a personal loan.
-It's like a personal loan in that it usually has a much lower interest rate than a credit card.
-However, it’s more like a credit card in that the lender doesn't directly hand you the lump sum loan amount.
-Instead, you have an approved credit limit and can use as much or as little of that limit as you need.
-You only pay interest on the amount you use.
+It's like a personal loan because it often has a lower interest rate than a credit card.
+However, it works like a credit card because the lender doesn't directly hand you the lump sum loan amount or place it in your checking account.

 If you’re approved after the application process, the lender will often give you a set period, called a draw period, when you're permitted to withdraw money from the line of credit.
 This draw period also often requires you to make interest-only monthly payments on the cash you use.

-- Personal line of credit: A personal line of credit works like a HELOC or business line of credit, but they're usually unsecured lines of credit, meaning no collateral is tied to it.
+Personal line of credit: A personal line of credit works like a HELOC, but they're usually unsecured lines of credit, meaning no collateral is tied to it.
 The lender offers the borrower the line of credit based on their credit score and credit history.
 These unsecured lines of credit will tend to have a higher annual percentage rate (APR) due to the risk associated with them being unsecured.

 Here are a few tactics for getting a line of credit with a bad credit score.